abdelkarimanouer/Driving-License/README.md

 ### 4- After restoring the database, open the `DVL.exe` file located in the `\DVL\bin\Release` folder to run the application.

 # Note:
-Make sure SQL Server is running and you have permissions to restore databases.
+Make sure SQL Server is running and you have permissions to restore databases